alexpolt/alexpolt.github.io/src/type-loophole.md

     luple_do( l, []( auto& value ) { std::cout << value << "\n"; }

   If you want to know more about how it works then check out the code: I provide full commented source code of both the type loophole and luple in the [GitHub repo][g].
+It works on all three major compilers.

   You can see it in action online at [tio.run][e0], [Coliru][e1], [Ideone][e2], [Rextester][e3].

   I have not so far examined if that's in violation of the Standard.
-So, c++ Standard gurus are really welcome.
+So, C++ Standard gurus are really welcome.
   Follow me on [Twitter][t] for updates about my new articles (mostly programming and computer graphics).